Using Mathematica for Quantum Mechanics: A Student's Manual: coupled spin systems: Ising model in a transverse field 1 IsingModel Ising model in a transverse field

 \subsubsection{entropy of entanglement}

-We know now that in the limits $b\to\pm\infty$ the spins are uncorrelated and polarized, while close to $b=0$ they are maximally correlated but unpolarized.
+We know now that in the limits $b\to\pm\infty$ the spins are polarized (magnetized) but their fluctuations are uncorrelated, while close to $b=0$ they are unpolarized (unmagnetized) but their fluctuations are maximally correlated.
 Here we quantify these correlations with the \emph{entropy of entanglement}, which measures the entanglement of a single spin with the rest of the spin chain.

-Assume our quantum-mechanical system can be split into two parts, $A$ and $B$.
-In our case, $A$ is the first spin, and $B$ is the rest of the spin ring; but what follows is much more general.
-Let $\{\ket{i_A}\}$ be a basis set for the description of part $A$, and $\{\ket{i_B}\}$ a basis set for the description of part $B$.
-In all generality the density matrix of the whole system can be expressed as